stevekinney/fem-bookmarker/README.md

 ## Course

-This application was built fot the [Build Cross-Platform Desktop Apps with Electron Course](https://frontendmasters.com/courses/electron/) for Frontend Masters.
+This application was built for the [Build Cross-Platform Desktop Apps with Electron Course](https://frontendmasters.com/courses/electron/) for Frontend Masters.

 ## Getting Set Up and Acclimated